 Foraging: An Old Solution In A New World

 But recently, it has been becoming a popular hobby that many, including me, have picked up.
 With the COVID-19 pandemic pushing more people outside and into escapism, foraging re-entered the mainstream.
-There are foraging influencers who share advice on what they pick and how to prepare healthy meals with the bounty.
+There are foraging influencers who share advice on what they pick and how to prepare healthy meals with the bounty on almost every social media platform.
 Influencers like @BlackForager on Instagram have encouraged their followers to take up the hobby.
 Like crocheting, it was a dying art that thousands of young people took up to live slower and more purposefully.

-For some, like my friend, foraging is done out of environmental concerns.
+For some, like my friend who taught me, foraging is done out of environmental concerns.
 Transporting food accounts for 3 gigatons of CO2 equivalent emissions a year – that’s 8% of global emissions.
 Foraging doesn’t create a carbon footprint anywhere close to that big.
 Others forage because it is a free way to get produce.
 For some, like me, it is a way to connect with nature.
 Whatever the reason, foraging is having a comeback moment.

 Foraging, a seemingly simple act, is far from it.
 I will be exploring how climate change affects foragers, how foragers affect nature, ethical foraging, its history and growth in pop culture, and how it can help reduce emissions.
 Picking blueberries is just scratching the surface of this complex topic.